-During development, it’s very common to update pipelines, whether it’s changing your code or just cranking up parallelism.
-For example, when developing a machine learning model you will likely need to try out a bunch of different versions of your model while your training data stays relatively constant.
-This is where
+During development, it’s very common to update pipelines, whether it’s changing your code or just cranking up the parallelism.

 $ pachctl update-pipeline -f pipeline.json